Antimicrobial Stewardship

 VigiLanz also saves pharmacists time, which also benefits patient care, said Patel.
 “We no longer have to manually review patient lists and data every day,” she explained.
 “VigiLanz automatically sorts relevant data for us and alerts us when there’s a potential problem or when there’s something new to review.
 That helps us intervene more quickly and spend more time on other patient care improvement initiatives.”

-To learn more about how VigiLanz helps hospitals improve their patient safety and clinical surveillance, visit https://vigilanzcorp.com/ today.
+Learn more about how VigiLanz antimicrobial stewardship software helps hospitals improve their patient safety and clinical surveillance.